 Vegetable oils are made from nuts, oilseeds, legumes, or the flesh of some fruits.
 Vegetable oils have lower saturated fats than other shortening alternatives, but they may give an unexpected texture to your baked products because they are liquid at room temperature.

 It is best to use vegetable oils in deep frying or other dishes calling for melted shortening.
 Moreover, vegetable oils like avocado oil, coconut oil, olive oil, palm oil, safflower oil, sesame oil are healthy options to bring distinctive flavors to your recipes.

 4. Avocado Oil

 Avocado oil is a fabulous replacement for shortening with antioxidants and healthy fats.
-Thanks to its high smoke point, avocado oil matches with fried dishes, baked or roasted recipes.
+You can find many excellent choices for avocado oil on the market.
+And thanks to its high smoke point, avocado oil matches with fried dishes, baked or roasted recipes.

 You should substitute 1 cup of avocado oil for 1 cup of shortening.
 By using avocado oil, the texture of your products will be creamy, and the flavor is quite nutty and mild.

 5. Coconut Oil

 Coconut oil is a healthy swap for shortening.
 The consistency of coconut oil is similar to butter due to its solid state at room temperature.
 This fantastic oil will surprise you because it contains a higher fat level than even lard.

 Will coconut oil become rancid?
 Unfortunately, it will, if you don’t store it properperly.
 Therefore, before using it to replace shortening, you have to make sure your coconut oil is safe to consume.